marmotgraph/marmotgraph-core/docs/components.md

 **Technology:** Spring Boot

 ## Authentication
 The authentication service is an abstraction layer for the underlying auth system.
-It allows (if the credentials with appropriate rights are provided) to set-up clients and roles according to the conventions of the EBRAINS Knowledge Graph.
+It allows (if the credentials with appropriate rights are provided) to set-up clients and roles according to the conventions of the MarmotGraph.
 It also validates the signature of the token and read user profiles.

 **The components' main concerns**